 The easiest way to travel by public transport from Nakhon Si Thammarat to Hat Yai is to take a bus.
 Bus services are more frequent and generally faster than train services from Nakhon Si Thammarat to Hat Yai.

 Bus Times from Nakhon Si Thammarat to Hat Yai

-There are 16 direct bus services a day from Nakhon Si Thammarat to Hat Yai which you can book online.
+There are currently 8 direct bus services a day from Nakhon Si Thammarat to Hat Yai available to book online.